Knodle: Modular Weakly Supervised Learning with PyTorch: Datasets

 \section{Datasets}

-Apart from some denoising methods, we also include some well-known datasets in the \textit{Knodle}-specific tensor format in order to demonstrate the abilities of our framework.
-All datasets, collected for straightforward prediction tasks (sentiment analysis, spam detection, and relation extraction) and being quite simple, still have their own peculiarities in $Z$ and $T$ matrices, that are interesting to be investigated.
-The \textit{Knodle} ecosystem, therefore, provides modular access to datasets and denoising methods (that can, in turn, be combined with arbitrary deep learning models), enabling easy experimentation.
-The overview of dataset statistics is shown in Table \ref{tab:experiments_data_desc}.
+Apart from denoising methods, \knodle{} includes a few datasets from previous works in the \knodle{}-specific tensor format in order to demonstrate the abilities of the framework.
+All datasets are rather simple, but have their own peculiarities with respect to the respective $Z$ and $T$ matrices, that are worth investigating.
+The overview of dataset statistics is provided in Table~\ref{tab:experiments_data_desc}.

-\textbf{Spam Dataset.} The first dataset is a Spam dataset based on the YouTube comments dataset~\citep{7424299}.
+\textbf{Spam Dataset.} The first task uses the YouTube comments dataset~\cite{7424299}.
 Here, the task is to classify whether a text is relevant to the video or holds spam, such as advertisement.
 The dataset has a small size of both train and test sets.
 Thus, a single wrongly labeled instance might have quite a big impact on the learning algorithm.
-We use the preprocessed version by the Snorkel team~\citep{web:snorkel_spam}.
-Among others, the rules were created based on keywords and regex expressions.
+We use the preprocessed version by the Snorkel team~\cite{web:snorkel_spam}.
+Among others, the rules were created based on keywords and regular expressions.

-\textbf{Spouse Dataset.} This relation extraction dataset is based on the Signal Media One-Million News Articles Dataset\footnote{http://research.signalmedia.co/newsir16/signal-dataset.html}~\citep{Corney2016WhatDA}.
+\textbf{Spouse Dataset.} This relation extraction dataset is based on the Signal Media One-Million News Articles Dataset~\cite{Corney2016WhatDA}.
 The task is to decide whether a sentence holds a spouse relation or not.
-We also inherited labeling functions written by the Snorkel team~\citep{DBLP:journals/corr/abs-1711-10160} that include a set of known spouse from DBPedia~\citep{DBPedia} as well as keywords and encoded language patterns.
+Again, the preprocessed version by the Snorkel team is used~\cite{web:snorkel_spouse}, so the results can be related to previous studies~\cite{snorkel}.
+The rules are created via a set of known spouse relationships from DBPedia~\cite{DBPedia} as well as keywords and encoded language patterns.
 The difficulty of the Spouse dataset is its skewness: over $90\%$ of samples in the test set hold a no-spouse relation.
-Again, the preprocessed version by the Snorkel team is used~\citep{web:snorkel_spouse}, so the results can be related to previous studies~\citep{DBLP:journals/corr/abs-1711-10160}.

-\textbf{IMDb Dataset.} The third dataset is based on the well-known IMDb dataset, which consists of short movie reviews.
+\textbf{IMDb Dataset.} The third dataset is based on the well-known IMDb dataset~\cite{imdb_dataset}, which consists of short movie reviews.
 The task is to determine whether a review holds a positive or negative sentiment.
-We use the positive and negative keyword lists~\citep{10.1145/1014052.1014073}, with a total of $6800$ keywords, to create the $Z$ and $T$ matrices.
+Despite the training set has labels, we do not use them in our experiments, but handle this data in an unsupervised fashion.
+To create the $Z$ and $T$ matrices, we use positive and negative keyword lists~\cite{10.1145/1014052.1014073}, with a total of $6800$ keywords.